-This half-day free workshop, offered by the K-12 Digital Consortium, has been designed primarily as a way to develop a common vision and begin the networking process for districts interested in joining the Consortium.
-However, some district members have chosen to send additional teams from their district to this event, as they found it a valuable professional development and networking opportunity.
+This half-day, free workshop, offered by the K-12 Digital Consortium, has been designed primarily as a way to develop a common vision and begin the networking process for districts interested in joining the Consortium.
+Some member districts have chosen to send additional teams from their district to this event, as they found it a valuable professional development and networking opportunity.

 - Develop a shared vision for what successful digital conversion should look like

 - Develop a shared vision for what it takes to successfully implement district-wide digital conversion

 - Begin the networking process among Consortium members by sharing best practices and experiences about a few selected topics of special interest to the participants

 - Become aware of what the Consortium can currently provide to support districts at different stages of their digital conversion journey

 - Develop a shared vision for the Consortium moving forward